berick/Presentations/Evergreen-2022/osrf-redis.md

 ---

-# How Does This Work?
+# Where Does It All Go?

     RPUSH service:open-ils.actor <OSRF-REQUEST-JSON>